dmbaturin/baturin.org/site/blog/learning-languages.md

 then the plural suffix will be _-lar_ (because _a_ is a back vowel), otherwise it's _-ler_.
 If someone is not yet familiar with the classification of vowels, there are only two ways to explain it: a crash course in phonology or a table for rote learning.
 I firmly believe the first way is better.
+Knowing how different kinds of vowel articulation sound and what they are called is useful for understanding that specific rule but will help the learner understand other phenomena in different languages in the future.

+Knowing names for language phenomena is not only important for building a consistent mental picture of language rules, it's also useful in practice.
+Continuing that example with counting violins in Ukrainian: if you know that numbers from five to twenty always require a genitive plural, then to say "fifteen flutes" you can open a dictionary and look up the genitive plural for "flute".
+If you don't even know that it's named genitive case, then you are completely at the mercy of fluent speakers.

-When someone teaches Spanish to English speakers, they need to tell the students that adjectives come after nouns, but don't need to explicitly mention the word order because both languages are SVO (Subject-Object-Verb).
+When someone teaches Spanish to English speakers, they need to tell the students that adjectives come after nouns but don't need to explicitly mention the word order because both languages are SVO (Subject-Verb-Object).
 Speakers of a Romance or Germanic language may not even give any thought to the issue of word order until they start learning a language where the standard order is different.
 For example, in Turkish, the order is SOV, so "I(S) am going (V) to Istanbul (O)" is "Ben İstanbul'a gidiyorum"<fn id="turkish-pro-drop">Turkish speakers would normally omit the pronoun